Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/projects.md

 After these steps the newly created Project will be added to the *Projects page:*
 ![](../../assets/images/projects/5-pr.png?classes=border,shadow)

+{{% notice note %}}
->**NOTE:** All subsequent services provided by the Cloud Console within the one Project will be created in the corresponding Region in which this Project was created.
+All subsequent services provided by the Cloud Console within the one Project will be created in the corresponding Region in which this Project was created.
+{{% /notice %}}

 ## Edit Project
 To edit a Project do the following: